ranja-sarkar/stats/README.md

 •	Box-Cox Transform
 •	Yeo-Johnson Transform

-They find a parameter (lambda) that best transforms a variable to a Gaussian distribution for example, lambda = -1 is a reciprocal transform, lambda = 0 is a log transform, lambda = 0.5 is a square root transform.
+They find a parameter (lambda) that best transforms a variable for example, lambda = -1 is a reciprocal transform, lambda = 0 is a log transform, lambda = 0.5 is a square root transform.

 **MEASURES OF DISPERSION**: Range, quartile deviation and interquartile range (quartile deviation is half of the interquartile range),